emlopsinfy/ExtensiveMLOps/README.md

 We mentioned to run pipelines on python-app.yml whenever there is a push on any branch.

+Used python library pytest to run test-cases in the pipeline.

 DVC

 We also used DVC for basic ML version control.